sentclose/sentc-docs/docs/guide/README.md

 We have noted when the function will also throw an error.

-The Error is a json string which can be decode into the Error type:
+The Error is a json string which can be decoded into the Error type:

 ```ts
 interface SentcError